Ensembl/ensembl-cdm-docs/src/docs/organism.md

 | organisms                 | array of Organism  | An array of related organisms belonging to the group
 | is_reference_organism     | Boolean            | Indicates that the organism is the reference for a particular OrganismGroup

+Note: The field is_reference_organism is only present if the OrganismGroup is accessed from an Organism (and therefore identifies that Organism as being the reference for the group).

 ## Examples